 Solar is growing by leaps and bounds and congregations are keeping up installing solar at an ever increasing rate all over the country.
 They are financing it through a variety of creation options: leasing – for example through the new Catholic Energies program, buying the array up front through capitol campaigns – sometimes engaging third party crowd-funding services that specialize in solar, forming member LLCs to invest in the arrays and selling the power to the congregation at a rate lower than the utility, and more.
 Some are working with community partners to invest in community solar gardens on congregational property so they become a source of energy for their neighborhood and some are investing in community solar gardens run by local utilities.

 See our list and map of 770 congregations who have already installed solar.
-If your congregation is not on the list and has solar please contact us to get on the list.
+If your congregation is not on the list and has solar please report your solar in the provided form to get on the list.
 Let’s shine the light on solar!
 Below are some highlighted congregations.

 A Few of our Solar Congregations

 Largest installation of its kind on a house of worship in the United States, the new, 210 kW Photovoltaic Solar Panel System, utilizes 845 (250 watt) panels on the temple’s 30,000 square foot, white “Energy Smart Solar Ready Roof” (with three inches of insulation).
 The estimated power production is 237,479 kWh per year, and supplies 70% of the synagogue’s annual electrical needs.